Fathers’ rights in Australia: How to get more time with your child post-separation

 - may lack the capacity to meet the children’s needs, including physical care and emotional and psychological needs.

 This assumption plays out in the Australian Institute on Family Studies in their 2019 research summary.
-This research shows that percentage-wise more children continue to live primarily with their mother instead of shared care between both parents.
+This research shows that percentage-wise more children continue to live primarily with their mother instead of sharing care between both parents.
 Some reasons cited include the children’s ages and the parents’ working patterns being significant in parental decision-making.

 The child splits their time more equally between parents